 Byers, T. (2015, February 4).
 The Surprising Ways Inventory Software Prevents Employee Theft.
 Retrieved August 8, 2016, from https://www.ecomdash.com/surprising-ways-inventory-software-prevents-employee-theft/

-I have been in the Grocery Industry for the last 7 years.
-All through college I worked in a small grocery store where I learned the everyday struggles of running a store.
-I joined the IT Retail team 5 years ago where I have worked in support, quality assurance, and markeing.
+I have been working in the grocery industry for the last 10 years.
+For four years, I worked in a grocery store, where I learned the ins and out of running a grocery store, and the important role the POS plays.
+I joined the IT Retail team 6 years ago where I have worked in support, quality assurance, and marketing.
+I am currently working as the account manager.
 I am passionate about helping companies succeed in the grocery space!